kisung2577/CMPE-255/Assignment 1.2 README.md

 # Assignment 1.2: Derek Banas Python Tutorial in Google Colab

-This assignment is written on visual studio code using github copilot.
+This assignment is written on Google Colab.

 1. Basic